meinside/meinside.github.io/_posts/2019-12-11-How-to-Deploy-Library-to-Clojars.md

 # for security, delete the original .clj file:
 $ rm ~/.lein/credentials.clj
 {% endhighlight %}

+Your deploy token can be generated from [here](https://clojars.org/tokens/).

 Now `lein deploy clojars` will not ask your username and password.